Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Residential slabs are designed for lighter, predictable loads.
 Passenger vehicles, foot traffic, patio furniture, and typical household use drive the design.
 Thickness, reinforcement, and mix design reflect those limits.

-Based on experience, one of the most common mistakes is assuming that a residential driveway design works for a light commercial parking area.
+Based on the experience of our expert concrete contractors, one of the most common mistakes is assuming that a residential driveway design works for a light commercial parking area.
 It usually does not.
 Underdesigned slabs crack early, settle unevenly, and fail inspections.

 Concrete Mix and Strength Requirements